HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - `network`: `mainnet`, `testnet`, `privatenet`
 - `stage`: `mainnet`, `testnet`

-Second, we should enable the user's device in the `wallet-connect-mobile.rollout` feature flag on Unleash.
+Second, we should enable user's device in the `wallet-connect-mobile.rollout` feature flag on Unleash.

 ## Reading Nano Contract Transactions